Pengyu-gis/Pengyu-gis.github.io/pages/Teaching.md

 </style>

 <blockquote class="intro-quote">
-    "If you want to master something, teach it.
-The more you teach, the better you learn."
+    "If you want to master something, teach it." — Richard Feynman
-    <footer>— Richard Feynman</footer>
 </blockquote>

 <div class="course-card">